- PhD, Geography, King's College London / National University of Singapore (Jointly)

 - MA, Urban Regeneration and Development, University of Manchester

 - BS, City and Regional Planning, Cornell University

-Dr. Jason Luger is an urban geographer with research interests focusing on global urban social movements and activism, art geographies, urban political economy, the interplay between material and digital space; urban politics, policy, and identity; and art-led social movements and activism.
-He is also a planning consultant/practitioner, with global experience in the public and private sectors in economic development and neighborhood revitalization.
-Jason is also teaching in the Global Urban Humanities Initiative and the American Cultures Center at UC Berkeley, and has previously offered courses in urban studies and planning at the University of San Francisco and San Francisco State University.
+Dr. Jason Luger is an urban geographer with research interests focusing on the production of urban space; the relationship between the built environment and digital space; urban politics, policy, and identity; and art-led social movements and activism.
+He is also an urban planning practitioner, with global experience in the public and private sectors in economic development and neighborhood revitalization.
+Jason is affiliated with the Global Urban Humanities Initiative and the American Cultures Center at UC Berkeley, and has previously offered courses in urban studies and planning at the University of San Francisco and San Francisco State University.
 Before relocating to the Bay Area, Jason offered courses on global cities in the UK / US Fulbright Summer Institute at King's College London.

-Jason is the co-editor of the volume Art and the City: Worlding the Discussion through a Critical Artscape (2017), and his research has been featured in academic journals such as CITY, Antipode, Geoforum, International Journal of Urban and Regional Research, and Media and Culture, and Progress in Human Geography.
+Jason co-edited the volume Art and the City: Worlding the Discussion through a Critical Artscape (2017), and his research has been featured in academic journals such as Antipode, City, Geoforum, International Journal of Urban and Regional Research, Media and Culture, and Progress in Human Geography.
 He is an assistant editor at the Journal of Urban Cultural Studies.

 - Courses Taught